knightjdr/cellmap-scripts/networks/README.md

 #### Batch

-This script will minify all json files in a folder, excluding those endind in .min.json
+This script will minify all json files in a folder, excluding those ending in .min.json

 ```
-"$CMSCRIPTS/network/minify-network.pl"
+"$CMSCRIPTS"/network/minify-network.pl
 ```